-Our Prepositional Phrase worksheets provide clear and practical exercises to help you understand how to show place, time, direction, and other details in a sentence.
-By practicing phrases that begin with a preposition, you’ll boost your ability to add clarity and description to your writing and speaking.
+Our Prepositional Phrase worksheets provide clear, practical practice to help you show place, time, direction, and other details in a sentence.
+By working with phrases that begin with a preposition, you can add more clarity and description to both writing and speaking.

 See more resources on prepositional phrases below!